-Early Filing Application Fee \$950
+Early Filing Application Fee \$1,300

-Final Filing Application Fee \$1,150
+Final Filing Application Fee \$1,600

 Nonrefundable Processing Fee \$500

-Test-Appointment Fee \$130
+Test-Appointment Fee \$240

-Total Early Filing Fee

-Application Packages qualify for the early file fee only if the application is submitted on or before 11:59 PM on September 5, 2023.
+Total Early Filing Fee\$2,040Application Packages qualify for the early filing fee only if the application is submitted on or before 11:59 PM on September 5, 2023.

-Total Final Filing Fee

-Application Packages will be considered only if the application is submitted on or before 11:59 PM on October 10, 2023.
+Total Final Filing Fee \$2,340 Application Packages will be considered only if th ey are submitted on or before 11:59 PM on October 10, 2023.

-The nonrefundable processing fee is incurred immediately upon receipt of any the application materials by ABPM, regardless of eligibility outcome.
-The remainder of the filing fee will be refunded if the Applicant: (a) does not meet the eligibility requirements, (b) does not submit the requisite information to constitute an Application Package complete, accurate, legible and unambiguous application in a timely fashion by the applicable deadline, or (c) requests, in writing, to have their application withdrawn from consideration for the Certification Examination process.
+The nonrefundable processing fee is incurred immediately upon receipt of any application materials by ABPM, regardless of eligibility outcome.
+The remainder of the filing fee will be refunded if the Applicant: (a) does not meet the eligibility requirements, (b) does not submit the requisite information to constitute an Application Package by the applicable deadline, or (c) requests, in writing, to have their application withdrawn from consideration for the Certification Examination process.